-The interest rate charged for carrying a balance on the card (AKA the card’s “APR”) is located at the very top of the Schumer table.
-The APR is usually listed as a range, which means – if approved for the card, you will receive an APR that falls somewhere within that range, depending on your creditworthiness.
+The interest rate you’re charged for carrying a balance (aka the card’s APR) is located at the very top of the Schumer table.
+The APR is usually listed as a range.
+If you’re approved for the card, you will receive an APR that falls somewhere within that range, depending on your creditworthiness.

 If the card includes an introductory APR for balance transfers or new purchases, that information will also be listed in the first two rows of the Schumer box, in the following format:

-Introductory rate (usually 0%) + number of months the offer lasts + the go-to rate (the regular APR after the introductory offer expires)
+Introductory rate (usually 0 percent, but not always) + the number of months the offer lasts + the go-to rate (the regular APR after the introductory offer expires)

-Within the Schumer box, you can find the annual fee – i.e., the fee that you have to pay for card membership.
-The terms will also indicate whether the fee is waived the first year.
+Within the Schumer box, you can find the annual fee — that is, the fee that you have to pay for card membership.
+The terms will also indicate whether the fee is waived in the first year.